MarioGK/ImGuiSharp/README.md

 This can be considered a fork of the awesome project by mellinoe [ImGui.Net](https://github.com/mellinoe/ImGui.NET), the main differences between the two are:

-- ImGuiSharp will expose the ImGui internal headers
+- This library will be "bloated" it will contain all ImGui's features including internal ones and 3rd party libraries as well, if you want/need a smaller version of ImGuiSharp, you can use the [ImGui.Net](https://github.com/mellinoe/ImGui.NET) instead.
-- ImPlot
+- CodeGenerator is being refactored to be easier to read and modify.
-- ImNodes
+- ImGuiSharp will expose the ImGui internal headers.
-- ImGuizmo
+- ImPlot,ImNodes,ImGuizmo added to the list of supported libraries.
-- Provides easy to use scripts to update, build and test ImGuiSharp
+- Provides easy to use scripts to update, build and test ImGuiSharp.

 # Credits